LARS ULRICH Is 'Blown Away' By Unexpected Influx Of Messages About His Father

 Asked in a 2005 interview if he was disappointed that Lars didn't pursue tennis as a career, Torben said: "No, no. The main thing was that he do what he thought was his choice — not our choice.
 But in order for him to know that more clearly, we encouraged him to leave Denmark for a year and travel to Florida, to a place called the Nick Bollettieri Tennis Academy.
 He went there when he was 13 or 14.
 He was very interested in tennis at that time, but he was also very interested in music.
 After a year, he still wanted to go out and listen to the concerts and I think at the Academy they were not so keen that he stayed out, so he was reprimanded there for keeping some late hours."

-In a 1995 interview, Lars Ulrich, who will turn 59 later this month, stated about his childhood: "I grew up in as open an upbringing as you can imagine.
+In a 1995 interview, Lars Ulrich, who turned 60 last month, stated about his childhood: "I grew up in as open an upbringing as you can imagine.
 Americans would call it spoiled.
 But I was very independent.
 I had nothing tying me down.
 At the same time, anything I wanted I had to get it myself.
 It's 1975, and I want to go see BLACK SABBATH.
 As far as my parents were concerned, I could go see BLACK SABBATH 12 times a day.
 But I had to find my own means, carrying the paper or whatever, to get the money to buy the tickets.
 And I had to find my own way to the concert and back.
 From that point of view, I was left alone a lot.
 But in terms of culture, there was always shit going on around the house.

 "My dad was always around music He was hanging out with Sonny Rollins, Don Cherry, Dexter Gordon.
 Dexter Gordon was my godfather.
 I used to play with Neneh Cherry when we were little kids.
 Her stepfather, Don Cherry, lived like six houses from where we lived in Copenhagen.
 Those types of people were always around.